saylesss88/nix-book/src/installation/encrypted_manual.md

 ## Lets copy all of our files to a persistent location

+The following is a one time operation, we're just getting it out of the way now.

 ```bash
 sudo mkdir -p /persist/etc
 sudo mkdir -p /persist/var/lib